Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 ---
 layout: post
-title:  "Install Jekyll on windows with WSL"
+title:  "Install Jekyll on Windows 11 with WSL"
 categories: wsl jekyll
 tags: homelab wsl jekyll
+media_subpath: /assets/medias/2024-05-26-install-jekyll-docs-site-on-wsl
+image:
+  path: /jekyll.png
 ---

-This the installation process to install and maintain a similar doc/note.
+This is the installation process to install and maintain a similar doc/note.

-First platform of choice for this one is Windows 11, I will be using WSL.
+Platform of choice for this tutorial is Windows 11, I will be using WSL.

 Prerequites :
-- WSL up and running
+- WSL up and running (not covered by this tutorial)
 - Ubuntu 22.04 base image
 - Github account
 - VScode (optionnal)